 Campers & Staff sing a lot at Camp.
 Many songs have been sung at summer camps for generations and some songs are special to VBYC.
 It’s a great time to learn new songs out of our song book and revisit other songs.

 Folk dancing is an important tradition at VBYC, the campers can learn older dances & also create new dances that may become a new VBYC tradition.

-On registration day, all campers take a swim test, and campers are assigned to a swimming area with appropriate depth for their ability.
+On registration day, all campers have their swim level assessed, and campers are assigned to a swimming area with appropriate depth for their ability.
 These are called A, B and C water currently.
 We have chosen to update this class this year to include more challenges and swimming technique taught through creative instruction.

-During class time everyone learns basic strokes and swim techniques from the lifeguards and waterfront director.
+During class time everyone learns basic strokes and swim techniques from the swimming instructors.
 Campers who improve during the week may be promoted to more advanced swim levels.
-Class is filled with instructions but there is time for free swim daily during choice period.
+Class is filled with instructions so we make time for free swim daily during choice period.

 Instructor certifications: American Red Cross Lifeguard Certification (or equivalent)